connected-little-boxes/HullOS-Z/docs/pythonishref.md

 move @random*10
 ```
 This statement make the robot move a random distance between 10 and 120 mm.
+### Get the WiFi status
+The **@wifi** variable contains a value which represents the current state of the device WiFi connection.
+If the value is 0 the WiFi is connected.
+Other values have the following meaning:

+* 601 WiFi turned off
+* 602 WiFi scanning
+* 603 WiFi connecting
+* 604 WiFi connect timeout
+* 605 WiFi error scan timeout
+* 606 WiFi waiting to reconnect
+### Get the MQTT status
+The **@mqtt** variable contains a value which represents the current state of the device MQTT connection.
+If the value is 0 the MQTT is connected.
+Any other value is an error condition:

+* 701 MQTT turned off
+* 702 MQTT starting
+* 703 No WiFi connection
+* 704 Bad protocol
+* 705 Bad client ID
+* 706 Connect unavailable
+* 707 Bad credentials
+* 708 Connect not authorized
+* 709 Connect failed
+* 710 Connect error
+* 711 Connect message failed
+* 712 Not configured

 # HullOS Scripting
 Individual commands can be sent to robots at any time, but you can also enter a program into a device controlled by HullOS.
 HullOS programs are expressed as a series of statements.
 Each statement must be given on a single line.